-The All Ords as an Indexed Function of Pi
+The All Ords as a Function of Pi

 As it turns out there is a very strong correlation between Pi and the All ordinaries index, all the major and minor highs of the market in the post depression era are related to each other by Pi and its roots, if you take the first high of the Australian market after the great depression @74.5 and multiply it by Pi you get the number 234.04, which is surprisingly close to the high in the market at 239 in 1960.

 If you repeat this the next number in the series is 735.28.
 This is also surprisingly close to the high of the Fraser resources boom at 746 in Jan 1981 and there was an intermediate high during the topping out of the market at 736